 Timeframes for Adoption

-regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety should be adopted in a timeframe such that the effective date of the State requirement is not later than 3 years after the effective date of NRC's final rule (September 3, 1997).
-Certain circumstances (e.g., adoption of a basic radiation protection standard or other rule that will have significant impact on the regulation of agreement material on a nationwide basis, such as the low-level radioactive waste manifest) may warrant that the effective dates for both NRC licensees and Agreement State licensees be the same.
+The NRC regulations that should be adopted by an Agreement State for purposes of compatibility or health and safety should be adopted and implemented in a timeframe such that the effective date of the State requirement is not later than 3 years after the effective date of NRC's final rule.
+Certain circumstances (e.g., adoption of a basic radiation protection standard or other rule that will have significant impact on the regulation of agreement material on a nationwide basis) may warrant that the effective dates for both NRC licensees and Agreement State licensees be the same.
 In some cases, and with sufficient justification, health and safety considerations may warrant adoption by the States in less than the recommended 3-year (or 6-month) timeframe.

 Program elements, other than regulations or equivalent legally binding requirements, that have been designated as necessary for maintenance of an adequate and compatible program should be adopted and implemented by the Agreement States within 6 months of such designation by NRC.
 If, due to other factors, an Agreement State cannot adopt and implement such a program element within the 6-month timeframe, then the State and the NRC will agree upon a mutually acceptable timetable for adoption and implementation.

+The Standing Committee on Compatibility will review the time frames for adoption for proposed regulations and program elements and provide feedback to the Project Manager.
+The Committee’s finding for time frames for adoption should be addressed as detailed in Section IV.B. of this handbook.

+Resolution of Compatibility Designation and Interpretive Issues

+The Standing Committee on Compatibility should be consulted regarding any compatibility designation or interpretive issues involving regulations or program elements.
+Resolution of compatibility matters brought to the attention of the Committee should be documented in accordance with NRC policies and procedures.

 Glossary

 Conflict.
 The essential objectives of regulations or program elements are different and an undesirable consequence is likely to result in another jurisdiction or in the regulation of agreement material on a nationwide basis.

+Cross Jurisdictional.
+A practice or licensed activity that is conducted in multiple jurisdictions and under separate regulatory authorities (Agreement State or NRC) within the United States.
+This does not include activities conducted between the United States and other nations.

 Duplication.
-Identical regulations or program elements apply to the same material at the same time.
+Identical regulations or program elements that are already in place that apply to the same material.
 Note: this definition applies primarily to review of Agreement State regulations.

+Effective Date.
+The date the regulation or legally binding requirement can be enforced by the regulatory agency.

 Essential objective (of a regulation or program element).
 The action that is to be achieved, modified, or prevented by implementing and following the regulation or program element.
 In some instances, the essential objective may be a numerical value (e.g., restriction of exposures to a maximum value) or it may be a more general goal (e.g., access control to a restricted area).

 Essentially identical.
-The interpretation of the text must be the same regardless of the version (NRC or Agreement State) that is read.
+The interpretation of the text must be the same regardless of the version (NRC or Agreement State).

 Gap.
 The essential objectives of NRC regulations or program elements are absent from the Agreement State program and an undesirable consequence is likely to result in another jurisdiction or in the regulation of agreement materials on a nationwide basis.

 Practice.
 A use, procedure, or activity associated with the application, possession, use, storage, or disposal of agreement material.
-The term “practice” is used in a broad and encompassing manner in the Policy Statement on Adequacy and Compatibility of Agreement State Programs.
 The term encompasses both general activities involving use of radioactive materials such as industrial and medical uses and specific activities within a practice such as industrial radiography and brachytherapy.